kyraha/UMN_PR02_ETL/README.md

 ## 2. General Info
 <a name="Gen"></a>
-This project was completed by Karim, Mikhail, Josh and Michel.
+This project was completed by Karim, Mikhail, Josh and Michael and is [hosted at Heroku](https://mls-salary-mk.herokuapp.com/).

 <a name="buildingstatus"></a>
 ## 3. Building Status